Robustic/Jumptonext/README.md

 <img src="https://github.com/Robustic/Jumptonext/blob/master/documentation/onestopselected.png" width="700">

-In the one stop view you can see next departures from the selected stop and time left for departure.
+In the one stop view you can see next departures from the selected stop and time left for the each departure.

 You can reselect other stop by clicking "Reselect stop" button and make other selection.